Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 \subsubsection{Quantum field theory in curved spacetime}

-Thus far, we discussed approahces for describing the effects of weak gravitational effects using the Schrödinger equation.
-Such schemes consider a single inertial frame, or study the differences between two inertial frames as an effective Hamiltonian.
+Thus far, we discussed approaches for describing the effects of weak gravitational effects using the Schrödinger equation.
+Such schemes consider a single inertial frame or study the differences between two inertial frames as an effective Hamiltonian.
 That is, relativistic corrections are treated as dynamical perturbations in the Schrödinger equation, where time remains absolute.
 However, in relativity, measurements of well-defined quantities must coincide in different frames, and a consistent description in non-inertial frames is also required.
 This is only possible through a covariant formalism.
 The question becomes: can quantum systems be described using equations that are Lorentz invariant?

 The answer is affirmative within some restrictions.
 It is possible to describe some aspects of the interplay of quantum physics and general relativity using quantum field theory (QFT) in curved spacetime (CS).
-QFT in CS is a semi-classical approach that considers the behaviour of quantum fields on a classical spacetime background.
+QFT in CS is a semi-classical approach that considers the behavior of quantum fields on a classical spacetime background.
 Crucially, spacetime is not quantum, rather, it is a solution of Einstein field equations.
-The formalism describes multi-particle effects, and interestingly, considering single particles such as atoms in non-trivial.
-Quantum field theory in curved spacetime has enabled the study of some effects in quantum physics and quantum information in relativistic settings including entanglement and its applications in non-inertial frames and curved spacetime.
+The formalism describes multi-particle effects, and, interestingly, it turns out that considering single particles such as single atoms is non-trivial.
+Quantum field theory in curved spacetime has enabled the study of some effects in quantum physics and quantum information in relativistic settings, including entanglement and its applications in non-inertial frames and curved spacetime.
 Section~\ref{sec:non-inertial} includes a discussion on the degradation of entanglement as seen by observers in uniform acceleration.

 Here, we provide a brief overview of QFT in CS.
+A more comprehensive account of this research field can be found in textbooks by \cite{birrell1982quantum,fulling1989aspects,schweber2005introduction,parker2009quantum}.
 We limit our discussion to a scalar field, which is the simplest case.
-See~\cite{hollands2015quantum} for a full review of QFT in CS including other cases such as the Dirac equation which describes fermionic fields.
-In the case for a single scalar field, the Schrödinger equation is replaced by the Klein-Gordon equation, which reads (having set $\hbar = c = 1$)
+See~\cite{hollands2015quantum} for a full review of QFT in CS, including other cases, such as the Dirac equation, which describes fermionic fields.
+In the case of a single scalar field, the Schrödinger equation is replaced by the Klein-Gordon equation, which reads (having set $\hbar = c = 1$)

 where $\square_g = g^{\mu \nu} \nabla_\mu \nabla_\nu$ is the D'Alembertian operator associated with the metric $g$ and $\phi$ is the scalar field with mass $m$.